ni/nimble/packages/nimble-components/src/table/specs/table-row-selection.md

 ## Open Issues

 -   There is [an issue in TanStack](https://github.com/TanStack/table/issues/4759) with deselecting a grouped row with the proposed configuration.
 There is also [an open PR](https://github.com/TanStack/table/pull/4760) with a fix.
 If the issue isn't resolved within TanStack, we will need to put a workaround in the nimble-table.
--   The `aria-selected` attribute on rows is intended to be used for role `grid` or `treegrid`.
-However, the nimble table currently has a role of `table`.
-Should the role of the table change to `grid` when selection is enabled?
-Should the table always have a role of `grid`?